Unity-Technologies/pixyz-scheduler/README.md

 **🎉 Congratulations!** You now have a working Pixyz SDK Scheduler setup.
 Ready to process some 3D files?

+# Security considerations
+- **The HTTP API does not implement a secure authentication** protocol like OAuth but uses a simple hash control to avoid direct exposure.
+- You **MUST NOT expose the API to the public internet** without access list control and/or implementing your own authentication mechanism.
+- Keep in mind, **anyone who has access to the API is able to execute any Python code!**

 # Contribution Policy

 Thank you for your interest in this project.
 This repository is maintained for distribution purposes, and all development is managed internally.